Snippet Configuration Object

 Creating Snippets

-name="Security Policy Snippet",
+"name": "Security Policy Snippet",

 Retrieving Snippets

-snippet_by_name = client.snippet.fetch(name="Security Policy Snippet")
+snippet_by_name = snippets.fetch("Security Policy Snippet")

 if snippet_by_name: